Tomash667/carpg/doc/readme_english.txt

 ===============================================================================
 2) About
-CaRpg is a combination of the type of game action rpg / hack-n-slash like Gothic or TES: Morrowind and rougelike games like Slash'EM or Dungeon Crawl Stone Soup.
+CaRpg is a combination of the type of game action rpg / hack-n-slash like Gothic or TES: Morrowind and roguelike games like Slash'EM or Dungeon Crawl Stone Soup.
 In randomly generated world, we begin in randomly generated city, recruit random characters and go to the randomly generated dungeons to kill randomly generated enemies :3 This is not about everything to be random but also matched to each